sensei-hacker/inavwiki/iNavFlight-Missions.md

 # Waypoint Mode

-As soon as iNav starts a leg on a WP mission, it will attempt to reach the leg altitude, so if you have
+As soon as INAV starts a leg on a WP mission, it will attempt to reach the leg altitude, so if you have

 * WP 1, altitude 10m
 * WP 2, altitude 50m

-On engaging WP mode, iNav will attempt to reach 10m altitude.
-On passing WP 1, iNav will attempt to reach 50m.
+On engaging WP mode, INAV will attempt to reach 10m altitude.
+On passing WP 1, INAV will attempt to reach 50m.
 Altitude is not taken into consideration in determining when a waypoint is reached (only latitude / longitude).

 WP mode is only disengaged under the following circumstances: